Paritt/DeepInspire/README.md

 ### Segmentation Models

-Train segmentation models for lung and rib segmentation:
+The segmentation models can be trained using the following commands:

 ```bash
 # Train rib segmentation model